jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 fine dots along the line of heart are indicative of heart heart line at that point, presaging danger of cardiac failure.
-Muscu-SKIN, LINES lar deterioration of the heart
-AND RIDGES
-may
-97
-be shown by a melting of the
-ridges under the heart line into clusters of fine dots.
+Muscu-SKIN, LINES lar deterioration of the heart may be shown by a melting of the ridges under the heart line into clusters of fine dots.

-The great variety of toxic conditions which may originate in the accompanied by as great a variation of ridge malfor- mations, usually situated just under the line of head and near its termination.
+The great variety of toxic conditions which may originate in the accompanied by as great a variation of ridge malformations, usually situated just under the line of head and near its termination.
 Locating the seat of a troublesome systemic infection is thus aided by study of the hand.
-Diagnosis of the nature of the intestines is infection requires careful consideration of all the symptoms, includ- ing analysis of the palmar ridges.
+Diagnosis of the nature of the intestines is infection requires careful consideration of all the symptoms, including analysis of the palmar ridges.
-One of the discoveries of modern medicine is that simple rheuma- tism, which used to be blamed for every little-understood inflamma- and ache, is really a complex of widely divergent fac- tion or pain tors.
+One of the discoveries of modern medicine is that simple rheumatism,

+which used to be blamed for every little-understood inflammation or pain

+and ache, is really a complex of widely divergent factors.

 Dental infections, cardiac weaknesses, faulty diet all may